-Y-Gen Forum is a forum for youth and youthful workforce.
-This is an initiative targeting the professional and personal development for young employees with a goal of empowering their various fields of expertise in a sector that is globally entrusted to deliver a sustainable future.
-The forum has two guiding objectives; Strategic alignment and partnerships to ensure members alignment to corporate and overall sector strategy while impacting beyond KenGen.
+Y-Gen Forum is a forum for youth and youthful workforce across the gender.
+This is an initiative targeting the professional and personal development for young employees with a goal of empowering young professionals from various fields of expertise in a sector that is globally entrusted to deliver a sustainable future.
+The forum has two guiding objectives; Strategic Alignment and partnerships to ensure members alignment to corporate and overall sector strategy while impacting beyond KenGen.
 During the year, Y-Gen held several engagement activities: